Looking for a career change? How to become a medical secretary

 - Processing insurance claims and payments.

 A medical secretary does many of the same things as a secretary in most other industries, but they also perform functions unique to the medical field.
+Some medical secretaries work on-site while others work remotely and are referred to as virtual medical secretaries.

 What does medical secretarial training entail?